NunoLealF/Serra/Boot/README.md

 (Disclaimer: Boot/Legacy/ is for the BIOS bootloader, Boot/Efi is for the future UEFI bootloader, and Common/ is for the common kernel/manager)

+## System requirements

+- A 64-bit (long mode) capable x86 CPU, with support for i686* instructions
+- At least 32 MiB of available free memory *(this can absolutely vary; the latest build checks for >24-26 MiB)*

 ### 1st stage (7C00h -> 7E00h)

 - Bootsector **Done**